ohirose/spf/README.md

 1. Put a 4D image file converted by *convert* and a trajectory file output by *tracker* in the current directory.

-2. Type the following command:
+2. Run XQuartz and type the following command in your terminal window:

   `./view input-file-name trajectory-file-name`